microsoft/Codex-Babylon/README.md

   > _Make the bottom sphere change colors when the cursor hovers over it_

 ## Debugging
+To debug the web application, you can [debug with VSCode debugger](https://code.visualstudio.com/Docs/editor/debugging).

-The current debugging experience is basic:
+To debug the code generated from codex, the current debugging experience is basic:
  - Observe logs in your browser dev tools (F12) to debug issues evaluating generated code
  - Observe logs in your console to debug issues between the Express server, Codex and the client

 ## Understand the Code
+The server and client code is under `src/`.
+### Client (src/client)
+- `index.tsx` is the entry to bootstrap the React web application.
+- `index.html` is the barebones main view of the app.
+It uses Bootstrap for basic styling

+### Server (src/server)
 - `app.js` is the main entry point for the app.
-It sets up the Express serves and serves the client
+It sets up the Express to serve RESTful APIs.
 - `model.js` manages interaction the Codex API.
 This uses `isomorphic-fetch` to make POST calls of natural language to be converted to code.
 It also includes helper methods for engineering the prompt that is sent to Codex (see "prompt engineering" below)
-- `index.html` is the barebones main view of the app.
-It uses Bootstrap for basic styling

 ## Prompt Engineering